2020 NASCAR All-Star Race

-The program cover for the 2020 NASCAR All-Star Race.

-The 2020 NASCAR All-Star Race (XXXVI) was a NASCAR Cup Series stock car exhibition race that was originally scheduled to be held on May 16, 2020 and was rescheduled to July 15, 2020, at Bristol Motor Speedway in Bristol, Tennessee.
+The 2020 NASCAR All-Star Race (XXXVI) was a NASCAR Cup Series stock car exhibition race that was originally scheduled to be held on May 16, 2020, and was rescheduled to July 15, 2020, at Bristol Motor Speedway in Bristol, Tennessee.
 Contested over 140 laps, it was the second exhibition race of the 2020 NASCAR Cup Series season.
 It was the first All-Star Race since the 1986 Winston at Atlanta Motor Speedway to be hosted outside Charlotte Motor Speedway.